FlorentFlament/oldskool-coding-pres/oldskool-coding.rst

-   The Atari 2600/VCS has been commercialized in 1977, and was shipped with a 1 MHz 8bit 6507 CPU from MOS Technology (i.e a 6502 in a smaller package) and two additional chips.
+   The Atari 2600/VCS has been commercialized in 1977, and was shipped with a 1 MHz 8bit 6507 CPU from MOS Technology (i.e a 6502 in a smaller package) with the following characteristics:

+     * 56 (legal) instructions including ADC (8-bit integer addition
+       with carry) and SBC (8-bit integer substraction with carry).
+The CPU doesn't support multiplications nor divisions.
+And floating point arithmetic is not supported neither.

+     * The CPU provides five 8-bit registers and a 16-bit program
+       counter:
+       - A (The accumulator is used for arithmetic and logic operations)
+       - X and Y (The index registers allow accessing data using a base address and an offset).
+       - P (The processor status flags, providing information about the last instructions executed, like whether there was a carry, if the last number manipulated was zero, ...)
+       - S (The stack pointer is an index that points to the next empty slot available in the stack).
+       - PC (The 16-bit program counter, which points towards the next instruction to be executed).

+   It embeds two additional chips.
 The PIA (Peripheral Interface Adaptor) is an off-the-shelf 6532 chip providing:

      * 128 bytes of RAM.